martinoyovo/testgps/README.md

 # TestGPS

-App to send via an API the current position after a defined time interval
+App to send via an API the current position after a defined time interval;

 ## App Preview